hcrlab/respeaker_ros/README.md

-# Heartbeat Message Publisher
+# Respeaker DOA Publisher

-A ROS2 node which periodically publishes a heartbeat message.
+A ROS2 node which periodically publishes the DOA of a Respeaker microphone array.

-Can be used to detect if a remote ROS node is connected to the system.